What is incivility?

 When someone is rude to us, it reduces our bandwidth; our ability to effectively juggle multiple tasks and conscious thoughts.

-For example, on a good day, we can actively juggle 6-8 things, like remembering to pick up the shopping on the way home, remembering the important birthday next week.
+For example, on a good day, the average one of us can actively juggle 6-8 things, like remembering to pick up the shopping on the way home, remembering the important birthday next week.

-But this also includes tasks for our patients, like chasing the blood results, ordering investigations, being able to consider differential diagnoses.
+But this also includes tasks for our patients, like chasing the blood results, ordering investigations, being able to consider differential diagnoses, checking physical health observations, making a referral to another MDT for an opinion.

 Therefore, rudeness reduces our ability to do our jobs, until all we can focus on is them.
 They are actively making us worse.